Diploma Program Overview

 How Long Is Esthetics School?

+If you’re interested in becoming an esthetician, you may be wondering how long it takes to become an esthetician.
 The normal completion time for the day program is six and a half months.
 The normal completion time for the evening program is nine months and three weeks.
 Upon successful completion of the program and all other graduation requirements, a diploma in Esthetics will be awarded.

 What Will You Learn In Esthetics School?